 We also track turnover rates and conduct exit interviews to determine the reasons employees leave and the consequent cost of employee turnover for the organization.

 Leveraging technology for professional recruiting became a key objective in 2015.
-In the fourth quarter, activities to implement and launch a new recruiting software and applicant tracking system were set for launch in the first quarter of 2016.
-Social media recruitment and branding campaigns will become recruiting platforms for attracting candidates to Southwire.
+In 2016, Southwire implemented its Human Capital Management system, which includes recruiting and applicant tracking software.
+In the future, social media recruitment and branding campaigns will become recruiting platforms for attracting candidates to Southwire.

-Southwire continued to enhance our college recruiting and college relations programs in 2015.
-Southwire Professional Staffing joined the Georgia Association of College and Employers (GACE) as a participating member.
-Additionally, college-recruiting activities continued at Georgia Tech, Southern Poly, North Carolina A&T, Auburn and Purdue, as well as the University of West Georgia, Mercer University, Mississippi State, University of Georgia, Indiana University of Pennsylvania and Slippery Rock University.
-In 2015, Southwire established relationships with Clemson University, Georgia State, University of Alabama and the University of Mississippi.
+Southwire continued to enhance our college recruiting and college relations programs in 2016.
+Southwire Professional Staffing continued its participation in the Georgia Association of College and Employers (GACE).
+Additionally, college-recruiting activities continued at Georgia Tech, Kennesaw State University, North Carolina A&T State University, Auburn University, Purdue University, University of West Georgia, Mercer University, Mississippi State University, University of Georgia, Indiana University of Pennsylvania, Clemson University, Georgia State University, University of Alabama and the University of Mississippi.

-Southwire enhanced and expanded the Engineering Co-op program to include the Electrical Division and the Corporate Logistics Group.
-The Co-op program has expanded from six co-op students to 25 students.
-Our Corporate Accounting and Finance department created a Finance Rotational Program to recruit eight entry-level new hire students graduating in May 2016.
+Southwire enhanced and continued to grow the Engineering Co-op program, which has been implemented in the Construction Systems & Solutions Group and Corporate Logistics group.
+The program expanded from six co-op students to 25.
+Our Corporate Accounting and Finance department continued the Finance Rotational Program to recruit entry-level graduating students.
+In 2016, our Human Resources department launched a rotational program to build its pool of potential Human Resources Managers.

 Our other educational recruitment programs include the Southwire Engineering Academy and the 12 for Life® program.
-Southwire actively works with students in these programs to increase their familiarity with a variety of working environments, while affording Southwire opportunities to train and develop a potential source of future leaders and technical support ready for immediate professional assignments with limited on-the-job training after graduation.
-To learn more about these two programs, visit our Giving Back section.
+Southwire actively works with students in these programs to increase their familiarity with a variety of working environments, while affording Southwire opportunities to train and develop a potential source of future leaders and technical ability ready for immediate professional assignments with limited on-the-job training after graduation.
+To learn more about these two programs, visit our Communities page.

-The Coaching Guide, rolled out in 2014, acts as a catalyst to the Performance Acceleration process by helping employees better understand their personal strengths and gaps to close.
+The Coaching Guide acts as a catalyst to the Performance Acceleration process by helping employees better understand their personal strengths and gaps to close.
 The process focuses on the Essences of Southwire—leadership skills and attributes unique to the Southwire culture—and articulates the specific implications these leadership traits have for fostering our culture and driving high performance.
-We also developed a performance guide for managers that illuminates how certain behaviors, competencies, and creating a “line of sight” for employees to connect to Southwire’s vision and strategy contributes to our company’s success.
-As part of the roll out, Southwire completed training across the organization.
+We also developed a performance guide for managers that illuminates how certain behaviors, competencies, and creating a “line of sight” for employees to connect to Southwire’s vision and strategy contribute to our company’s success.
+As part of the rollout, Southwire completed training across the organization.

 Executive Leadership Assessments

 In 2014, we administered executive leadership assessments that included personalized growth plans to one-third of the executive leadership team.
-While we had plans to assess an additional third in 2015, we put this program on hold while we launched our Performance Acceleration program.
-In 2016, we will continue our executive leadership assessments.
+In 2015, we assessed an additional third of the executive leadership team, but we put this program on hold in 2015 while we launched our Performance Acceleration program.
+In 2016, we resumed our executive leadership assessments and will complete them in 2017.

 Southwire Leadership Academy

-We established a leadership academy to augment and develop leadership traits, enhance succession management planning and groom individuals through a production management approach.
+Our leadership academy augments and develops leadership traits, enhances succession management planning and grooms individuals through a production management approach.
 Southwire aspires to graduate 150 senior leaders by the end of 2018.
-We identified 22 high-potential leaders to attend in 2015, and 25 more will participate in the Leadership Academy in 2016.
+To date, the program has 96 graduates.

 The body of work surrounding emotional intelligence suggests that it accounts for approximately two-thirds of a person’s success in a leadership role.
-To assess and build the emotional intelligence of Southwire’s future leaders, RocheMartin’s Emotional Capital Assessment was introduced to the Leadership Academy.
-In order to build these key competencies, the weeklong academy includes group exercises to build awareness and acceptance by the participants.
-After the event, one-on-one coaching is provided for participants to help them learn their emotional intelligence strengths and opportunities for development as they grow in their leadership competencies.
+To assess and build the emotional intelligence of Southwire’s future leaders, our Leadership Academy includes RocheMartin’s Emotional Capital Assessment.
+To build these key competencies, the weeklong academy includes group exercises to build participants’ awareness and acceptance.
+After the event, Southwire provides one-on-one coaching to participants to help them learn their emotional intelligence strengths and opportunities for development as they grow in their leadership competencies.

-Taking place approximately six months after the week-long Southwire Leadership Academy, the Alumni Experience is designed to immerse future leaders of Southwire in a “Day in the Life of the CEO,” which uses real examples of a CEO’s life and the challenges of running a business with competing and sometimes conflicting priorities.
-The attendees gain an understanding of what it means to lead an organization with the size and complexity of Southwire.
-The program gives particular focus to Southwire’s distinguishing characteristics as an organization: driving for results, creating a caring culture, and investing in the communities in which it operates.
-The design of the Alumni Experience encapsulates building these traits as fundamental to the success of the organization’s leadership.
+Taking place approximately six months after the week-long Southwire Leadership Academy, the Alumni Experience is designed to immerse Southwire’s future leaders in a “Day in the Life of the CEO.”
+Using real examples of a CEO’s life and the challenges of running a business with competing and sometimes conflicting priorities, attendees gain an understanding of what it means to lead an organization with the size and complexity of Southwire.
+The program emphasizes Southwire’s distinguishing characteristics as an organization: driving for results, creating a caring culture and investing in the communities in which it operates.
+The Alumni Experience encapsulates building these traits as fundamental to the success of the organization’s leadership.

-Southwire offers a series of professional skills development courses through our web-based learning management system.
-In 2015, the system underwent major revisions that enable us to better track, trend and analyze utilization.
+Southwire offers a series of professional skills development courses through our web-based learning management system (LMS).
+This system enables us to better track, trend and analyze utilization.
+In 2016, the LMS was upgraded as part of our implementation of SuccessFactors.

-To train hourly employees for new opportunities, we analyzed various positions, created a list of associated competencies required and matched employees based on their skill set and role.
+To train hourly employees for new opportunities, we analyzed various positions, created a list of required competencies and matched employees based on their skill set and role.